DavidDudson/Elysium/README.md

 2. Teach people how to write macros
 3. Have a huge number of useful macros on hand for people to use

+### Some useful things

+- In core, Renamed and Decorator have examples of using arguments in macro
+- In misc, there is a simple

 ### Modules

+I have also detailed what kind of dependency is required.
+Mixed means can be either depending on how you use it

-- all - Aggregation of all projects
+- [Runtime] all - Aggregation of all projects
-- core - The main things people will want when creating their own macros or using this library
+- [Compile] core - The main things people will want when creating their own macros or using this library
-- debug - Macros for debugging/logging/profiling (may split these if it gets too big)
+- [Runtime] debug - Macros for debugging (printing object state etc)
+- [Runtime] profile - Macros for profiling (accumulating statistics etc)
+- [Compile] log - Macros for generating loggers (will possibly use slf4j)
-- gen - Macro/Inline generation tooling.
+- [Compile] gen - Macro/Inline generation tooling.
 This would be in core but has to be compiled seperately
-- manipulate - impicit classes to manipulate meta trees, The semantic api may replace some of this.
+- [Mixed] manipulate - impicit classes to manipulate meta trees, The semantic api may replace some of this.
+- [Mixed] validate - things for improving the validation and error messages for macros
-- misc - generic stuff, more for teaching purposes then anything else, there's usually a better way
+- [Compile] misc - generic stuff, more for teaching purposes then anything else, there's usually a better way

 ### Things delaying this project

-Ordered by importance will tick when they are complete in scala meta
+Ordered by importance will tick when they are complete in scala meta.

+Note: Im mainly refraining from working only the macro heavy parts of the project at the moment because once I can parse/generate inline macros I will be rewriting all existing macros.

 - [x] Argument Macros
 - [ ] Inline Generation (Macros generating macros)